dporkka/minimal-gatsby-blog/src/posts/design-choices.md

 ### **Function > Branding**

-By using “Bio” over “About”, “Email” over “Contact”, and “DP” instead of “David Porkka”, the most common navigation links are able to fit on mobile screens without a burger menu.
-Most people will probably realize the owner of the site, by the footer credit at the bottom and the URL.
+By using “Bio” over “About”, “Email” over “Contact”, the most common navigation links are able to fit on mobile screens without a burger menu.

 ### **Minimalist > Creative**